 The video shows the apical dendrites of the neurons getting aligned with the scanning plane, which means the spatio-temporal activity patterns of these long segments passing multiple cortical layers can be recorded without requiring lengthy and painstaking optical sectioning.

-The adaptable X and Y mirrors of the galvanometric scanner in the FEMTOSmart Galvo, coupled with the special electronic boards from Femtonics, can follow the tortuous protrusions of the dendritic arbor precisely using the multiple-line scanning method.
-By limiting scanning to the dendritic segments and their spines, and omitting the space between them, both the scanning speed (up to 2 kHz) and the SNR can be increased.
-The Multiple-line scanning mode is a cost-effective, alternative solution in in vivo imaging, compared to the scanning methods of acousto-optic technology-based systems.
+The adaptable X and Y mirrors of the galvanometric scanner, coupled with the special electronic boards from Femtonics, can follow the tortuous protrusions of the dendritic arbor precisely using the 2D random-access point, multiple-line and folded frame scanning methods.
+By limiting the scanning to the interesting dendritic segments carrying spines and omitting the space between them, both the scanning speed (up to 2 kHz) and the SNR can be increased using 2D random-access point and multiple-line scanning modes.
+The advantage is multiple-line scanning is the imaging without interruption at multiple dendritic branches, it is the cost-effective, alternative solution compared to the acousto-optic scanner-based line scanning methods.

 Fast 3D Imaging of Spine, Dendritic, and Neuronal Assemblies in Behaving Animals.
 Gergely Szalay, Linda Judak, Gergely Katona, Katalin Ocsai, Gabor Juhasz, Mate Veress, Zoltan Szadai, Andras Feher, Tamas Tompa, Balazs Chiovini, Pal Maak, Balazs Rozsa, Neuron (2016)